 The THF’s project which was launched in January 2017 in Rwanda, is based in two refugee camps, Kiziba and Mahama simultaneously.
 The operations in both locations are sustained in collaboration with the UNHCR and the Rwanda Taekwondo Federation (RTF).

-With the end of summer, our Academy in both camps have fully resumed their activities of providing Taekwondo Training, educational support, and contribute to the overall improvement of well-being of children and youth participating in the program.
+With the end of summer, THF Academies in Kiziba and Mahama refugee camps have fully resumed their activities of providing Taekwondo Training, educational support, and contribute to the overall improvement of well-being of children and youth participating in the program.

-On October 6th and 7th, the RTF, organized an international competition entitled, “the Korean Ambassador’s cup – 6th edition.”
-The tournament was held in the capital city, Kigali at the Petit Stade Remera.
+On October 6th and 7th, the Rwanda Taekwondo Federation (RTF) organized an international competition, the Korean Ambassador’s cup – 6th edition.
+The tournament was held in the capital city of Kigali at the Petit Stade Remera.
+A notable performance was achieved at the tournament by para-taekwondo athlete Parfait Hakizimana, a Burundian refugee from Mahama Camp.
+Parfait won the gold medal and received the trophy of Best Para-Taekwondo Male Player of the event.

 President of the RTF and local THF coordinator, Placide Bagabo, accompanied five participants from each camp, bringing them to compete at the highly anticipated tournament with nearly 30 teams participating including teams from Kenya, Burundi, DRC, Sudan and Uganda.